pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

 ## How much is one?

-We know if **a function has only one reason to change** by making sure that the function does only one thing.
+We know that **a function has only one reason to change** by making sure that the function does only one thing.
 But, **what exactly is just one thing?**

 At first, it seems reasonable that making a move only happens after checking if the `position` is valid.
 But, doesn't it seems more reasonable that `move` accepts only valid arguments?
 Why are we not checking if `board` or `marker` are valid?